 And the social network is loving it; at time of writing the tweet has already amassed more than 3,200 retweets and 2,400 favorites.

-UK audiences were treated to a version starring Joan Collins, which debuted in 2012:
+UK audiences were treated to a version starring Joan Collins, which debuted:

 The advertisements gained a great deal of traction with consumers; Campaign creators MediaCom reported that “over the 12 weeks of the launch campaign, we saw an increase in the number of Snickers singles sold in the Impulse channel; 705,000 more bars than last year.
 We’ve also seen double digit growth in value sales in some channels.”